 Signs and Symptoms

 In most people, high blood pressure rarely causes any signs or symptoms.
-Many times it will only become apparent during a routine health checkup.
-Rarely, even when levels are life-threatening, high blood pressure may cause only a few symptoms such as headaches, dizziness, or frequent nosebleeds.
+It's possible to have it for many years without realizing it.
+Often, it only becomes apparent during a routine health checkup.
+Rarely, even when levels are life-threatening, high blood pressure may cause only a few symptoms, such as headaches, dizziness, or frequent nosebleeds.

 For this reason, hypertension is known as the "silent killer," quietly increasing the risk of developing stroke, heart disease, heart attack, kidney damage, and blindness.
 The greater the blood pressure for extended periods, the greater the potential for damage.
-That is why it is important to be checked on a regular basis.
+That is why it is important for people to have their blood pressure checked on a regular basis.